 Gone are the days of PDF restaurant menus and plates with bad lighting.
 Modern food sites are more likely to involve editorial-inspired layouts and creative directors arranging place settings for longer than diners are seated at them.
 Here are the key ingredients you need for a good food site.
+Make sure you also see our guide to

 We eat with our eyes first, so not only photography but photo editing must be a priority.
 The food needs to looks bright and appetising, with no social media-like filters.
 Plating must be perfect, and dishes, cutlery and glasses carefully arranged – or at least looking thoughtfully haphazard.